HOI-PAGE: Zero-Shot Human-Object Interaction Generation with Part Affordance Guidance: Method

 \subsection{Part Affordance-Guided 4D HOI Optimization}

-We formulate a part affordance-guided optimization that estimates object motion sequences $\{ (\ObjectRotation_{t}, \ObjectTranslation_{t}) \}_{t=1}^{\MotionLength}$ based on the PAG $\Graph$ (\cref{subsec_method_part_affordance_graphs}), 3D object part segmentation $\{\ObjectPart\}$ (\cref{subsec_method_multiview_object_part_segmentation}), and the generated HOI video $\{\VideoFrame_{t}\}_{t=1}^{\MotionLength}$ constraints (\cref{subsec_method_hoi_video_generation}).
-The optimization is fundamentally based on our part-based affordance graph representation in order to ensure plausible motions and relations between objects and previously estimated human bodies $\{\HumanParameters_t\}_{t=1}^{\MotionLength}$.
-It aims to ensure that objects fit well to the generated video at the part level, object motions respect the part contact relations in $\Graph$ while avoiding penetration, and the resulting object motions are temporally smooth.
+The final stage is a part affordance-guided optimization that lifts the reference video into a realistic 4D interaction.
+We optimize for the object motion sequences $\{ (\ObjectRotation_{t}, \ObjectTranslation_{t}) \}_{t=1}^{\MotionLength}$ based on the PAG $\Graph$ to achieve plausible part-level relations between the 3D objects $\{\Object\}$ and the recovered human bodies $\{\HumanParameters_t\}_{t=1}^{\MotionLength}$.
+The objectives include that objects fit well to the generated video at the part level, object motions respect the part contact in $\Graph$ while avoiding penetration, and the resulting object motions are temporally smooth.

-\mypara{Fitting Loss.} We fit 3D object $\Object$ to each frame of the generated video $\{\VideoFrame_{t}\}_{t=1}^{\MotionLength}$ at both object and part levels, and in both 2D and 3D.
-The part-level correspondence provides higher-level guidance to help to avoid poor local minima in the optimization, while low-level point correspondences help to attain finer-grained alignment.